.jpg)

 Course Outline

-Week 1 – Foundations of AI in Financial Services
+Week 1 – Foundations of AI & Fintech in Financial Services

-Week 3 – AI in Risk & Compliance
+Week 3 – AI in AML, Compliance & Risk Management

 Week 4 – AI in Customer Experience & Operations